Moldavia: Fragmentation

-In 1775, Moldavia lost to the Habsburg Empire its northwestern part, which became known as Bukovina.
+In 1775, Moldavia ceded to the Habsburg Empire its northwestern part, which became known as Bukovina.
+The Ottomans protested, but consequently, in order to avoid another war, agreed to relinquish the territory.
+Under the Austro-Ottoman Convention of Pera (modern-day Beyoğlu) on 7 May 1775, the region that came to be known as Bukovina was officially ceded to the Habsburgs.
+On 2 July 1776, at Palamutka, Austrians and Ottomans signed a border convention, Austria giving back 59 of the previously occupied villages, retaining 278 villages.
 For Moldavia, it meant both an important territorial loss and a major blow to the cattle trade, as the region stood on the trade route to Central Europe.

-The Treaty of Jassy in 1792 forced the Ottoman Empire to cede Yedisan to the Russian Empire, which made Russian presence much more notable, given that the Empire acquired a common border with Moldavia.
+The Treaty of Jassy in 1792 forced the Ottoman Empire to cede Yedisan to the Russian Empire.
+This made Russian presence much more notable, given that the Empire acquired a common border with Moldavia.
 The first effect of this was the cession of the eastern half of Moldavia (renamed as Bessarabia) to the Russian Empire in 1812.